Members' Research Service By / February 23, 2021

 Ordinary legislative procedure (COD) (Parliament and Council on equal footing – formerly ‘co-decision’)

-Next steps expected: Plenary vote on committee report
+Next steps expected: Final first-reading vote in plenary

 Related Articles